charity-classification/ukcat/docs/data/ukcat/CA.md

 -----|--------:
 <strong>LLOYD'S REGISTER FOUNDATION</strong> [Charity number: [1145988](https://findthatcharity.uk/orgid/GB-CHC-1145988)]<br>Lloyd's Register Foundation promotes safety and education.
 Most of the consolidated income is attributable to the Lloyd's Register Group, a trading group that distributes profit to the Foundation.
 It is received dividends and not the consolidated trading income that is available to the Foundation.
 The trading group is a 'Social Investment' that also furthers the Foundation's charitable aims. | £560,401,000
 <strong>WELLCOME TRUST</strong> [Charity number: [210183](https://findthatcharity.uk/orgid/GB-CHC-210183)]<br>Wellcome exists to improve health by helping great ideas to thrive.We support researchers, we take on big health challenges, we campaign for better science, and we help everyone get involved with science and health research.
 We are a politically and financially independent foundation. | £541,832,807
-<strong>INTERNATIONAL FINANCE FACILITY FOR IMMUNISATION COMPANY</strong> [Charity number: [1115413](https://findthatcharity.uk/orgid/GB-CHC-1115413)]<br>IFFIm's primary purpose is to function as a financing vehicle in order to support the GAVI Alliance in accelerating the provision of charitable funds for vaccination and health systems strengthening projects in developing countries.
-IFFIm is funded by grants pledged by U.K. and international governments.
-IFFIm is unable to accept donations from members of the public. | £443,006,634
 <strong>OXFAM</strong> [Charity number: [202918](https://findthatcharity.uk/orgid/GB-CHC-202918)]<br>Oxfam's objects are to prevent and relieve poverty and protect the vulnerable anywhere in the world.
 Oxfam furthers its objects through interlinked activities of humanitarian relief, development work and advocacy and campaigning.
 Oxfam is an affiliate member of Oxfam International.
 Details of Oxfam's mission and ways of working can be found at www.oxfam.org.uk | £400,600,000
+<strong>THE ROYAL SOCIETY OF LONDON FOR IMPROVING NATURAL KNOWLEDGE (COMMONLY KNOWN AS THE ROYAL SOCIETY)</strong> [Charity number: [207043](https://findthatcharity.uk/orgid/GB-CHC-207043)]<br>The Royal Society has three roles: A learned society; The UK's Academy of Science; And as a funding agency.
+We- Promote science and its benefits- Recognise excellence in science- Support outstanding science- Provide scientific advice for policy- Foster international and global cooperation- Provide education and public engagement | £396,290,000
 <strong>THE ORMISTON TRUST</strong> [Charity number: [1164358](https://findthatcharity.uk/orgid/GB-CHC-1164358)]<br>Ormiston Trust supports children and their families by way of grants to Ormiston organisations and the sponsorship of Multi Academy Trusts.
 Four core values underpin our work: Nurture; Empower; Innovate; and Impact. | £338,887,000
 <strong>University Of Dundee</strong> [Charity number: [SC015096](https://findthatcharity.uk/orgid/GB-SC-SC015096)]<br>To provide instruction in such branches of learning as the (A) University may think fit, whether for members of the University or for others, and to make provision for research and for the advancement and dissemination of knowledge in such a manner as the University may determine.
 (B) To prescribe in the Ordinances of the University the conditions under which any person may be admitted as a student of the University or to any particular course of study provided by the University.
 (C) To grant, under conditions laid down in the Statutes or Ordinances, a degree, diploma, certificate or other academic award to any person who shall have pursued a course of study approved by the University and shall have passed the examinations or other tests prescribed by the University.
 The advancement of education. | £332,717,000
 <strong>BARNARDO'S</strong> [Charity number: [216250](https://findthatcharity.uk/orgid/GB-CHC-216250)]<br>Barnardo?s helped improve the lives of more than 240,000 vulnerable children, young people and their families.
 We help children including those who have been sexually exploited, young people leaving care, children with a parent in prison and provide early intervention for families struggling to cope.
 We find adoptive homes and foster placements for children in care and campaign to change policy. | £315,250,409